tommy351/kosko/website/docs/components/index.md

 import { IKind } from "kubernetes-models/<apiVersion>/<kind>";
 ```

 Kind can be omitted from the import path if you want to import multiple resources at a time.
-Noted that this might have impact on the module loading speed.
+Please note that this might have impact on the module loading speed.

 ```ts
 import { Pod, Service } from "kubernetes-models/v1";